Unit 3: Advanced Topics & Disease Prevention¶

 - People under stress or sleep-deprived

-Protocol reference
+Protocol reference¶

 Standard dosing is 3 to 5 grams daily for maintenance (some protocols reference up to 10 grams).
-A "loading phase" of higher doses isn't necessary.
-It just reaches saturation faster.
+A "loading phase" of higher doses isn't necessary; it just reaches saturation faster.

-What this means for your client
+What this means for your client¶

 Unlike some supplements where evidence is thin, creatine actually has strong research behind it for its primary use case.
 The emerging cognitive research is intriguing, particularly for older adults, but needs more confirmation.

-For DIY Learners
+| For DIY Learners |

-Applying this to yourself: If you're doing resistance training (and you should be for longevity), creatine is one of the few supplements with genuinely strong evidence.
+| Applying this to yourself: If you're doing resistance training (and if you’re not yet, that’s okay.
+You can build up to it for longevity), creatine is one of the few supplements with genuinely strong evidence.
 3-5 grams daily is the standard dose.
 It's inexpensive, well-studied, and doesn't require cycling or loading phases.
-If you're vegetarian or vegan, you may benefit even more since you get less creatine from diet.
+If you're vegetarian or vegan, you may benefit even more since you get less creatine from diet. |

 Evidence Level: Context-dependent (Moderate for deficiency; Weak for general supplementation)